pretix/pretix-docs/docs/guides/customer-accounts.md

 #### Using pretix as an SSO client

-If you want to use pretix as an SSO client, navigate to :navpath:Your organizer → :fa3-user: Customer accounts → SSO providers: and click the :btn-icon:fa3-plus: Create a new SSO provider: button.
+If you want to use pretix as an SSO client, navigate to :navpath:Your organizer → :fa3-user: Customer accounts → SSO providers: and click the :btn-icon:fa3-plus: Connect to an external SSO provider: button.

 Choose a "Provider name" and "Login button label".
 The "Provider name" is used to refer to the provider internally in the pretix backend.